 Step three: uncovering the hard drive

-Once it's free of its moorings, you'll be able to lift the cover off revealing part of the PS4's metal skeleton.
-There's not much damage you can do here, though, as it's really just the hard drive on show.
+Once it's free of its moorings, you'll be able to lift the cover off to reveal part of the PS4's metal skeleton.
+There's not much damage you can do here, though, as it's just the hard drive on show.